KY-040 Rotary encoder

 }

-// This information is obtained by taking one of the two pin values from a previous
+// This information can be obtained by comparing one of the two pin values from a previous

-// Compare pass with the value of the current pass.
+// run with the value of the current run.

-// After the direction has been determined, the steps are counted and output from the start position.
+// Once the direction has been determined, the steps from the start position are counted and output.

 // Pressing the rotary encoder button resets the current position.